 It may not be as trendy as Pilates or power yoga, but running is still a great aerobic workout to burn fat and reduce stress.
 Experts have long linked many health benefits to running.
 It helps increase HDL (“good”) cholesterol; helps with weight loss; builds strong bones; improves balance and coordination; lowers your risk for heart disease and diabetes; and helps improve sleep.

 Nearly anyone can run, at any age, and many people make it a lifetime habit.

 If you are ready to try running, it’s best to start slowly and not push your body too hard.
 Be patient, and remember that it may take a while to get into shape and achieve the performance level of experienced runners.
 Everyone is different, and your progress will depend on your fitness level and energy.

 Before getting started, you’ll want to buy a good pair of athletic shoes to help you cover ground comfortably and avoid injury.
 Shoes don’t have to be expensive, but they should have a flexible sole, solid heel support, and good shock absorption.
 Replace your shoes every 300 miles to 500 miles.
 Just like tires on your car, shoes will wear out.

 Warm up before you run, by walking for a short period first.
 If you are a beginning runner, try walking and gradually add some jogging to your routine.
 If you can comfortably talk while running, you are running at a good beginner’s pace.

 Choose a safe running area, preferably flat, soft ground instead of concrete.
 To help prevent injuries, avoid running too far or too fast too soon.
 Even with slow, easy exercise, it is normal to have small aches and pains at first.
 These will quiet down as your muscles, bones, and joints get stronger.
 You can treat most minor injuries with rest and ice.
-See your health care provider if you have pain that does not quiet down within a reasonable amount of time.
+See your healthcare provider if you have pain that does not quiet down within a reasonable amount of time.
 You may also want to take rest days to help your body fully recover from the impact of running.